slietar/comserde/readme.md

     return cls(file.read(...))
 ```

-### Specifying an explicit encoding
+### Specifying an explicit format

-For every field in a class, an encoding can be explicitly selected by using the `typing.Annotated` type introduced by [PEP 593](https://peps.python.org/pep-0593/).
+For every field in a class, a format can be explicitly selected by using the `typing.Annotated` type introduced by [PEP 593](https://peps.python.org/pep-0593/).
 The use of this type doesn't affect the behavior of type checkers while providing additional information to Comserde.

 ```py
 from comserde import SerializationFormat, serializable